 Wooly Nipple Cactus, Nipple Cactus

-Synonyms of Mammillaria nivosa (8) (Updated on 12-10-20): Cactus flavescens DC., Cactus nivosus (Link ex Pfeiff.)
+Synonyms of Mammillaria nivosa (8) (Updated on 11-12-21 from Plants of the World Online): Cactus flavescens DC., Cactus nivosus (Link ex Pfeiff.)
 Kuntze, Cactus stramineus Spreng., Coryphantha nivosa (Link ex Pfeiff.)
 Britton, Mammillaria flavescens (DC.)
 Haw., Mammillaria straminea Haw., Mammillaria tortolensis Pfeiff., Neomammillaria nivosa (Link ex Pfeiff.)
 Britton & Rose

 Mammillaria nivosa Link ex Pfeiff. is the correct and accepted scientific name for the Wooly Nipple Cactus.
 It was named and described as such by Louis (Ludwig) Karl Georg Pfeiffer in Enumeratio Diagnostica Cactearum hucusque Cognitarum in 1837.
 It had previously been named and described by Johann Heinrich Friedrich Link but his description wasn’t validly published.
 Mr. Pfeiffer then used the name and description giving Mr.Link the credit.

 The genus, Mammillaria Haw., was named and described as such by Adrian Hardy Haworth in Synopsis Plantarum Succulentarum in 1812.

 As of 11-12-21 when thispage was last updated, Plants of the World Online by Kew lists 154 species in the Mammillaria genus.
 It is a member of the plant family Cactaceae with 146 genera.
 Those numbers could change as updates are made on POWO.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.